nllz/IRTF-HRPC/draft-research.md

 The Internet is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
 When the Internet meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability {{W3CAccessibility}}.
 Sometimes in the design of protocols, websites, web technologies, or web tools, barriers are created that exclude people from using the Web.

 Example:
-The HTML protocol as defined in {{RFC1866}} specifically requires that every image must have an alt attribute (with a few exceptions for HTML5) to ensure images are accessible for people that cannot themselves decipher non-text content in web pages.
+The HTML protocol as defined in {{HTML5}} specifically requires that every image must have an alt attribute (with a few exceptions) to ensure images are accessible for people that cannot themselves decipher non-text content in web pages.

 Impacts: